eye-division/jennyblyth/_gallery/chloe-fremantle.md

   her immediate environment.&nbsp;

-  High up in the Aples Maritimes, close to a much-loved pied-a-terre on the Cote d’Azur, is a beautiful cemetery that pans out over the Mediterranean below.&nbsp; Chloe’s ***Memento Mori in Black and Gold*** explores the curve and line of stonework and trellis, interspersed with the adornments particular
+  High up in the Alpes Maritimes, close to a much-loved pied-a-terre on the Cote d’Azur, is a beautiful cemetery that pans out over the Mediterranean below.&nbsp; Chloe’s ***Memento Mori in Black and Gold*** explores the curve and line of stonework and trellis, interspersed with the adornments particular